How to watch women’s basketball: WNBL, WNBA, Opals

 Here's how you can keep up with all the world's best women's basketball action in Australia, including the WNBL, WNBA and Opals matches.

 While there's no shortage of basketball fans in Australia, men's competitions are usually the ones in the spotlight, which is a real shame, since women's basketball is just as compelling, and features talented players and enough action to keep you glued to the screen.

 When it comes to coverage of women's basketball, Foxtel, Kayo Sports and SBS lead the way, with several competitions available live both on TV and online.
 Here's a quick rundown on how to keep up with the WNBL, WNBA, the Asia Cup and matches featuring the Opals.
 At the bottom of this article is a more detailed breakdown of Kayo Sports, too.

 How to watch the WNBL in Australia

 The Women's National Basketball League (WNBL) is the longest-running female sporting competition in Australia.
 Eight teams battle it out for the top prize.
-The current league champions are the University of Canberra Capitals, but it can all change in the 2019/2020 season, which is scheduled to kick off in October 2019.
+Games are split across ABC, Foxtel and Kayo Sports.
+You can see a full breakdown of the WNBL here.

 How to watch the WNBA in Australia